Information about the Temporary Wage Subsidy Scheme (TWSS)

 Tapering of the subsidy applied where the additional gross payment and wage subsidy exceeded the pre-COVID average net-weekly pay.
 This was calculated by subtracting the additional gross payment from the pre-COVID average net-weekly pay.

-For employees whose pre-COVID average net-weekly pay was greater than €586 per week but not more than €960 and the additional payment equated to an amount:
+For employees who’s pre-COVID average net-weekly pay was greater than €586 per week but not more than €960 and the additional payment equated to an amount:

 - up to 60% of the employee’s net-weekly earnings, a subsidy of €350 was payable